NCEAS/morpho/README.md

 Morpho: XML Metadata Client
 ---------------------------

-## Notice: Project Deprecated and Archived
+## :warning: Notice: Project Deprecated and Archived :warning:

 Morpho is now fully deprecated and the project has been archived.
 It is maintained here only for historical information, and no further work will be invested to develop or maintain the software.
 With the release of Metacat 3.0.0, the API support in data repositories that Morpho needs is also removed, so the current version of Morpho no longer will function with modern repositories.
 For the KNB, users can continue to edit metadata through our [online metadata editor](https://knb.ecoinformatics.org/), which can be deployed for other repositories as well (see [MetacatUI](https://nceas.github.io/metacatui)).